CFCIfe/BlackJack-Dapp/workshop.md

 > - What functions/values does Alice need to start the game?
 > - What functions/values does Bob need to join the game?
 > - What functions/values do the two players need to play and observe each other's moves?
-> - What functions/values do the two players need to inform the contract of the value of their cards and assume their opponent has?
+> - What functions/values do the two players need to inform the contract of the value of their cards?

 You should look back at your problem analysis to do this step.
 Whenever a participant starts off knowing something, then it is a field in the `interact` object.
 If they learn something, then it will be an argument to a function.
 If they provide something later, then it will be the result of a function.27